ShimaN19/AgentX/README.md

 AgentX is a streamlined code generation agent that uses GPT-4 to convert user prompts into executable Python scripts.
 It employs a chain-of-thought mechanism to plan, generate, and execute tasks step-by-step, ensuring accuracy and logical flow.

- In the root directory (agent), run: pip install -e .
+ In the root directory (agent), run:\n pip install -e .

- Run the agent from the terminal using: run-agent "Generate a Python script to train a neural network on the MNIST dataset using PyTorch."
+ Run the agent from the terminal using:\n run-agent "Generate a Python script to train a neural network on the MNIST dataset using PyTorch."